Latino Health

 A six-month survey revealed sharp reductions in uninsured rates since the implementation of the Affordable Care Act (ACA), also referred to as Obamacare.
 With approximately 88,600 adults over the age of 18 participating, Arkansas and Kentucky reportedly saw the largest uninsured rate drop during the first half of 2015.

-SALUD: Diverse Groups More Likely to Suffer Psychological Effects From Psoriasis
+Psoriasis Awareness Month: Diverse Groups More Likely to Suffer Psychological Effects From the Disease

 Psoriasis Awareness Month is an opportunity to spread understanding about the chronic, serious long-term skin problem that affects millions in the U.S.

-Martin O'Malley Calls for Equal Economic Rights in Puerto Rico as Island Defaults on Debt Payments
+Puerto Rico Economic Crisis: Martin O'Malley Calls for Equal Economic Rights as Island Defaults on Debt Payments

 While there are no Electoral College votes from Puerto Rico, the 2016 presidential candidates have been making the outreach toward the commonwealth island.
 Former Maryland Gov. Martin O’Malley became the first 2016 presidential candidate, regardless of political party, to travel to Puerto Rico to address the economic and health crisis affecting 3.6 million inhabitants.